JoelCDL/gulp_template/README.md

 * This tookit assumes you are scaffolding your project with an `/app` directory where you develop your files and a `/dist` directory for the finished files that will be distributed for production.

-* For details about using each Gulp plugin and how they can be configured, search them from the [gulp.js plugin page](http://gulpjs.com/plugins/) and read their documentation.
+* For details about using each Gulp plugin and how they can be configured, find them listed within `gulpfile.js` of this repo, then search them from the [gulp.js plugin page](http://gulpjs.com/plugins/) and read their documentation.

 * To configure the SFTP plugin to upload to a server, you will need to set authentication in a `json` file.
 [See examples from the gulp-sftp plugin page](https://www.npmjs.com/package/gulp-sftp/#authentication)